LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Test the Installed Environment

 ### 1. Test the AWS Environment

 To verify that our AWS CLI is configured correctly and connected to the AWS environment, we run the following command to list the available regions in our AWS account:

 ```bash
 aws ec2 describe-regions --output table
 ```

-- **`aws ec2 describe-regions`**: This command queries the AWS EC2 service to list all available regions where AWS services are provided.
+- **`ec2 describe-regions`**: This command queries the AWS EC2 service to list all available regions where AWS services are provided.
 - **`--output table`**: Formats the output in a readable table structure, making it easier to view and interpret the region data.

 This command allows us to verify that we are connected to AWS, and the output should display a list of regions in a structured table.